 My grandfather and I started talking all the time when I was in my late teens.
 I went through a depression in university, around the same time he and my grandmother moved into an assisted living home.
 While my Nana required full-time care, Poppy became restless within the new boundaries imposed on him.
 Soon we were talking on the phone several times a week, seeking escape from our respective boredoms through each other’s voices.
 We had a ritual: I would call him and he would answer the phone, hang up immediately, and call me right back so I wouldn’t have to pay long-distance fees.
 We’d each ask how the other was doing, but since most of our days consisted of sitting alone in our respective rooms, there wasn’t a lot to report.
 So I starting asking him about his life.

 There was that summer he met Gandhi.
 There was the story of how he became “Peter” (when he was studying to become an engineer, one of his instructors got him confused with the only other nonwhite guy in the class, and it stuck).
 These stories became my cultural history.
 My understanding of India wasn’t shaped by the Asha Bhosle songs on my iPod or the mutter paneer on my stove—though I still love those things very much—but by the relationship I forged with a family member when I needed somebody to talk to.

 This past March, when Poppy became sick—like, really sick—I came home to be with my family.
-His sister, my great aunt Shakuntala, was in from Chandigarh and staying at our house.
-She came to visit every few years, but usually stayed with my grandfather, who would act as her cultural host and Hindi translator.
+His sister, my great aunt Shakuntala, was in from Chandigarh and was staying at our house.
+She came to visit every few years, but she usually stayed with my grandfather, who would act as her cultural host and Hindi translator.
 Now, she was staying at our home full time, and without Poppy acting as a buffer, it became clear to me how different my mother was from the people she’d left in India, and how assimilated my immediate family had become.